Tactile reasoning and adaptive architecture for intelligence sense-making

 In this paper we describe the concept of tactile reasoning in the context of visual analytics, and the adaptive architecture needed to support it during real‐time manipulation.
 We conduct our investigation through a lab prototype – INVISQUE – Interactive Visual Search and Query Environment [4,5].
 INVISQUE provides an information visualisation interface coupled with a “reasoning

 workspace” that facilitates tactile reasoning.
 INVISQUE was funded by JISC to provide an alternative interface to improve information search and retrieval and sense‐making in electronic library resource discovery systems such as the Emerald and ISI electronic journal databases.
 We have

 developed an adaptive architecture which underlies INVISQUE and supports the sense‐making by providing the system with the capability to rapidly adapt to changing circumstances.

 |Keywords (uncontrolled):||visual analytic, tactile reasoning, human-computer interaction|

-|Deposited On:||06 Jun 2011 15:30|
+|Date Deposited:||06 Jun 2011 15:30|

 |Last Modified:||13 Oct 2016 14:23|